Ramsaikolnati/Ramsaikolnati/README.md

 ### 💡 About Me:
 - 🎓 Computer Science Graduate actively preparing for full-time roles at top tech companies.
-- 🛠️ Tech Enthusiast | Builder | Lifelong Learner.
+- 🛠️ Tech Enthusiast | Lifelong Learner.
 - 🚀 Strong foundation in **Python, SQL, and System Design**, with hands-on project experience.
 - 🔍 Actively building projects in **FastAPI,python, and ML**.
 - 💡 Interested in **Backend Development, APIs, and Scalable Systems**.